 Much is now known about the neural substrates of first-order fear conditioning, including the critical role of the amygdala.
-Recent work in our laboratory has begun to address this gap in our knowledge.
-In forming an initial memory, such as that seen in first-order fear conditioning, gene transcription and de novo protein synthesis in the basolateral amygdala (BLA) are crucial (REF).
+This conditioning requires gene transcription and de novo protein synthesis in the basolateral amygdala (BLA) (REF).
 Further, signaling pathways upstream of gene transcription, involving extracellular-related kinase and mitogen activated protein kinase (ERK/MAPK) and calcium calmodulin dependent kinase II and IV (CaMKII/IV) signaling pathways are also heavily implicated in this process (REF).
-In addition, it has been also shown that first-order conditioning requires DNA methylation, and is one of the few mechanisms of gene transcription regulation underlying fear memory consolidation (REF).
+In addition, it has been also shown that first-order conditioning requires DNA methylation, a key regulator of the transcriptional processes that underlie fear memory consolidation (REF).

 Despite what has been elucidated with respect to first-order fear conditioning, little is known about the neural mechanisms underlying second-order conditioning in the BLA.
-Work in our laboratory has shown that, while requiring CaMKII/IV signaling, DNA methylation and gene transcription, second-order conditioning does not implicate de novo protein synthesis and ERK/MAPK signaling pathway (REF).
+Work in our laboratory has shown that, while requiring CaMKII/IV signaling, DNA methylation and gene transcription, second-order conditioning does not require de novo protein synthesis in the BLA, and does not require ERK/MAPK signaling (REF).

 The current research stems from these findings.
 Its general goal is to advance our understanding of how second-order fear is consolidated in the BLA.
 It has two specific aims.
 The first is to identify the genes and signaling pathways that regulate second-order conditioning.
 The second is to identify the epigenetic substrates of second-order conditioning in the basolateral complex of the amygdala.